lso2973/RIT-PKMN-Club-Showdown-Server/sim/SIMULATOR.md

 Battle simulator
 ================

-Pokémon Showdown's simulator API is implemented as a `ReadWriteStream`.
-You write player choices to it, and you read protocol messages from it.
+Pokémon Showdown's simulator API is implemented as an `ObjectReadWriteStream` (as in [STREAMS.md](../lib/STREAMS.md)).
+You write player choices (strings) to it, and you read protocol messages (also strings) from it.

 `npm install pokemon-showdown`